 Important women throughout history

-We in VAGPWR want to show everyone how cool ladies can be, so once a week we are putting up some facts and a illustration on one impressive lady.
+We in VAGPWR want to show everyone how cool ladies can be.

 Our first important woman is Mari Curie